Snipey/pulse-docs-demo/docs/main/core.md

 export type ICore = typeof core;
 ```

-Imports for `accounts` and `authentication` were ommited for this example.
+Imports for `accounts` and `authentication` were omitted for this example.

 The Pulse instance is created first as `App`, followed by an object that forms the root of the core object, in this case we're passing in two arbitrary Controllers.

 Now we register the core with `App.Core()` which snapshots the core object.
 It can now be accessed anywhere with the very same function, without any parameters.
 (See [Usage](#usage))

-> _In practice the initilization of App should be in a seperate file (eg: `app.ts`) as it must occur before the imports that require the `App` instance and TSLint doesn't like code above imports._
+> _In practice the initialization of App should be in a separate file (eg: `app.ts`) as it must occur before the imports that require the `App` instance and TSLint doesn't like code above imports._

 See [Creating your core](#core) for the more detailed structure.

 :::tip Why export the type?
 We're unable to directly import the core into controllers, as it would create cyclic dependencies which can cause horrible compile issues, especially at scale.
 This is why we use `App.Core()` to get the core inside controllers, but it still wouldn't be type safe.

-However, Typescript types are immune to this paradox and can time travel. :crystal_ball: Once you declare them, they are able to be refrenced in code before and after declaration.
+However, Typescript types are immune to this paradox and can time travel. :crystal_ball: Once you declare them, they are able to be referenced in code before and after declaration.
 This means we can import just the type of the finalized core into our individual controllers.

-Now when making changes to one Controller you'll see full intelisense in the other—regardless of the order the controllers are initialized.
+Now when making changes to one Controller you'll see full intellisense in the other—regardless of the order the controllers are initialized.
 :::

 ## Usage